mbta/gtfs-documentation/reference/gtfs.md

 ## fare_leg_join_rules.txt

-Currently only applies to fare legs along the CR-NewBedford line.
+Currently only applies to Commuter Rail fare legs transferring at stations with a high number of coordinated transfers between trips.
+May be expanded in the future to cover additional stations and/or modes.

 Field Name | GTFS spec | Status | Notes
 ---------- | -------- | ------ | --------